Technology-Notes/kiemlicz-util-wiki/Salt-Master.md

 States which are defined like in [example](https://github.com/kiemlicz/util/wiki/Salt-configuration#states) wouldn't be of much use, they are too static.
 States should use pillar and grain data to allow flexibility of configuration.

 ## Pillar
 Based on everything the _Salt Master_ knows about the minion and minion grain data the _Salt Master_ creates the pillar data and sends it over to minion.
-Pillar is created in the same way as state files.
-It contains its own `top.sls` with
+Pillar is managed similarly to state files.
+It contains its own `top.sls` with data to minion matching and the actual pillar data

 What to store in pillar data:
  - secrets
  - minion configuration
- - any data... this is the place where all of the variables, configs are stored
+ - any data... this is the place where all of the variables and configs should be stored

-It is possible to include _Salt Master_ configuration files in the pillar data.
+It is even possible to include _Salt Master_ configuration files in the pillar data.
 In `/etc/salt/master.d/custom.conf` the setting: `pillar_opts: True` controls this.

 ### Environments aka pillarenv
+Similarly to `saltenv`, `pillarenv` exists.
+The purpose is almost the same: to group pillar files within environments.

+However... by default minion fetches pillar data from all matching environments, thus defeating the purpose of `pillarenv`.
+Setting `pillarenv` in the minion configuration changes this behavior to select only this one defined environment.

 ### CLI
-Inspect minion pillar data: `salt 'my_minion' pillar.items`
+Inspect whole minion pillar data: `salt 'my_minion' pillar.items`
+Get pillar value: `salt 'my_minion' pillar.get my:nested:or_not_key`